Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

-Still, for the extracted $g$-factors, we need to justify an effective spin-$\frac{1}{2}$ model for high-spin (spin-$\frac{3}{2}$) Co$^{2+}$ in \LCC, with the only previous evidence of applicability being entropy changes extracted from the magnetic heat capacity \cite{riedel2023zero}.
-Observed $g$-factor values are well-studied for high-spin Co$^{2+}$ with a local octahedral environment \cite{abragam1951theory,lines1963magnetic,kahn1993molecular,shiba2003exchange}.
-Under a cubic field, the ground state of Co$^{2+}$ is a $^{4}T_{\mathrm{1} g}$($^4$F) orbital triplet with $L_{\mathrm{eff}}$~=~1 and $S$~=~$\frac{3}{2}$, and the following Hamiltonian describes the low-energy diagram \cite{kahn1993molecular}:
+To build a spin-orbit coupling model, we first consider the ligand environment and paramagnetic susceptibility of Co$^{2+}$ in \LCC.
+The Co$^{2+}$ cations are octahedrally coordinated to Cl$^{-}$ anions, and the magnetic susceptibility indicates that the Co$^{2+}$ cations are high-spin with unquenched orbital angular momentum \cite{riedel2023zero}, i.e. significantly influenced by spin-orbit coupling (SOC).
+The anisotropic magnetism of a high-spin Co$^{2+}$ cation in a local octahedral environment is well-studied \cite{abragam1951theory,lines1963magnetic,mabbs1973magnetism,kahn1993molecular,shiba2003exchange}.
+The ground state is a $^{4}T_{\mathrm{1} g}$($^4$F) orbital triplet with $L_{\mathrm{eff}}$~=~1 and $S$~=~$\frac{3}{2}$, and the following Hamiltonian describes the low-energy diagram \cite{kahn1993molecular}:

 $\lambda$ is the spin-orbit coupling constant, $\Delta$ is the crystal field energy due to axial distortion, \textbf{B} is the magnetic field vector, $g_{\mathrm{e}}$ is the free-electron $g$-factor, and $\alpha$ is the orbital reduction factor.
+The orbital reduction factor quantifies the covalence of metal-ligand bonds and admixture of higher-energy orbital states, e.g. $^{4}T_{\mathrm{1} g}$($^4$P).
 Without axial distortion or a magnetic field, the first-order spin-orbit coupling splits the twelve-fold degenerate $^{4}T_{\mathrm{1} g}$ state, making a $J$~=~$\frac{1}{2}$ doublet the lowest energy level.
-The ground state doublet produces effective spin-$\frac{1}{2}$ behavior with an isotropic $g$-factor of \mbox{$g_0$=(10+2$\alpha$)/3}.
-The covalency of metal-ligand bonds or admixture of higher-energy orbital states, e.g. $^{4}T_{\mathrm{1} g}$($^4$P), can produce $\alpha$ values from 1 to 1.5, giving isotropic $g$-factors between 4 and 4.33 \cite{lloret2008magnetic}.
+The doublet is separated by $9\lambda/4$ from the first excited quartet state (49.7~meV assuming a free-ion spin-orbit coupling constant of 178~cm$^{-1}$) \cite{abragam1951theory,goodenough1968spin,mabbs1973magnetism}.
+The well-separated, ground-state doublet, therefore, produces effective spin-$\frac{1}{2}$ behavior at low temperatures with an isotropic $g$-factor of \mbox{$g_0$=(10+2$\alpha$)/3} with $\alpha$ values ranging from 1 (strong crystal field) to 1.5 (weak crystal field), resulting in isotropic $g$-factors between 4 and 4.33 \cite{lloret2008magnetic}.

-Axial distortion of the ideal octahedral environment of the Co$^{2+}$ ion further splits the $J$ manifold, leading to a different $g$ value when a magnetic field is applied along or perpendicular to the distortion axis.
+Next, axial distortion should be considered because of the aforementioned tetragonal distortion of the CoCl$_6$ octahedra in \LCC.
+Axial distortion of the ideal octahedral environment of the Co$^{2+}$ ion further splits the $J$ manifold into six Kramers doublets and leads to anisotropy of the $g$-factor.
 For distortion values ($\Delta$) small relative to the spin-orbit exchange constant ($\lambda\alpha$), the $g$-factor anisotropy is approximately \cite{lloret2008magnetic}: